-A Non-Resident / 3-month-expiration Temporary Card will be issued with a $10 refundable deposit.
-Patrons with Temporary Cards may check out up to 10 items.
-A photo ID and a listing of the patron's legal address is needed to set up a Temporary Card.
+A Non-Resident / 3-month-expiration Temporary card will be issued with a $10 refundable deposit.
+Patrons with Temporary cards may check out up to 10 items.
+A photo ID and proof of the patron's legal address is needed to apply for a Temporary card.
 Temporary cards expire in 3 months and may be renewed.

 Acceptable forms of photo identification:

 - Any valid Picture ID

 - State Driver's License or State photo ID

 - School photo ID